darrell-pittman/ttl-simple-cache/README.md

 ## Time To Live

 A TimeToLive object is also provided.
 This is an algorithm that can be used with a CacheObserver to invalidate cache keys that have been in the cache longer than the set 'Time To Live'.
-For efficiency, it has an AllowStaleGet property.
-If this is set then stale values can be returned from the cache until the CacheObserver clean interval fires.
-With this property set, the expiration is checked only on the cleaning cycle, not on Cache.get.
-This property should not be set unless the CacheObserver has a clean interval.

 ###Constructor
 **TimeToLive(ttlSeconds)**
 * Items in Cache will be invalidated after ttlSeconds.

-##Methods
-**allowStaleGet**
-* Sets allowStateGet to true.
-Key validity will now only be checked during the CacheObserver clean cycle and not on Cache.get(key).
-Invalid values can be returned from the Cache until the clean cycle fires.
-Do not set this property unless the CacheObserver has a clean interval set.

 ```